cadenlund/market-neutral-price-compression-portfolio/README.md

 pip install -r requirements.txt
 ```

+Just make sure your running python 3.11 for maximum compatibility.

 ### 3. Configure environment variables

 Create a `.env` file in the root of the repository with your credentials: